 During our first-ever named chair recognition celebration in September, which honored the donors who helped create endowed chairs at our hospital as well as their respective chairholders, we were proud to announce that:

-- Bruce H. Cohen, MD, FAAN, director of the NeuroDevelopmental Science Center at Akron Children’s Hospital, director of the Scientific Affairs and Clinical Trials at the Rebecca D. Considine Research Institute and pediatric neurologist, became the first holder of the newly established Philip H. Maynard Chair in NeuroDevelopmental Sciences.
+- Bruce H. Cohen, MD, FAAN, director of the NeuroDevelopmental Science Center at Akron Children’s, director of the Scientific Affairs and Clinical Trials at the Rebecca D. Considine Research Institute and pediatric neurologist, became the first holder of the newly established Philip H. Maynard Chair in NeuroDevelopmental Sciences.

 - Michael Forbes, MD, FAAP, FCCM, chair of the department of pediatrics, chief academic officer at Akron Children’s and pediatric critical care specialist, assumed the William H. and Rebecca D. Considine Endowed Chair in Research.

 - Shefali Mahesh, MD, medical staff president and pediatric nephrologist, became the new holder of the Dr. Noah Miller Endowed Chair in Pediatric Medicine.

 Endowed chairs provide financial support to a specific practice or research area through interest earned on an endowment fund.
 They provide a permanent, annual source of income that lets a chairholder pursue new advancements in their respective fields – whether it’s through research, hiring new staff, purchasing equipment, training or other activity that furthers their ability to treat patients, develop careers or further research.
 This work puts our hospital and our care on the cutting edge – creating the future of health care and offering significant prestige for our hospital.